 The blind fish that we discovered which proved to be previously unknown to science was described by Keith Banister in "Glossogobius ankaranesis, a new species of blind cave goby from Madagascar."
 Journal of Ichthyology & Aquatic Biology 1994 I (3) 25 - 28

 Hunting Celtic Spirals in the Dingle Peninsular, SW Ireland

-A short piece was printed in the Traveller section of the Independent newspaper as Last Resort: Rocks of Ages (click here to read that version of the article), or for a longer verion in my blog.
+A short piece was printed in the Traveller section of the Independent newspaper as Last Resort: Rocks of Ages (click here to read that version of the article), or for a longer version see my blog here Dallying in Dingle.

 Baby swap - trekking with a small baby in Nepal

 Mothers offered to swap their babies for mine....